vojtechruz/vojtechruzicka-blog/src/posts/javascript-async-await/index.md

 Pretty easy right?
 What did actually change though?

 The async function now returns a promise.
-In the previous example, instead of returning just 42, it returns `Promise { 42 }`, which is fulfilled.
+Instead of returning just 42 as in the previous example, it returns `Promise { 42 }`, which is fulfilled.

 ```javascript
 async function foo() {